A Reference Document · The Language Firm

 Definition drift

 The phenomenon in which a term defined one way in federal regulation is redefined more narrowly in a vendor's DPA, redefined again in the privacy policy, and dropped entirely from the incident disclosure or marketing copy.
-The TRACE stage of the Forensic Read™ exists to make definition drift visible.

 Supply chain visibility